project-illium/illium-documentation/docs/api/wallet_server.md

 message GetTxoProofRequest {
     // One or more commitments to fetch the txo proof for.
-    // Since transactions only contain one txo_root if you
+    // Since transactions only contain one txo_root you
     // should request the commitment for each input in your
     // transaction as a batch so the returned proofs all share
     // the same txo_root.
 Otherwise you may get different roots